 - + Advertising for tenants

-- Bank charges
+- + Bank charges

-- + Body corporate fees
+- Body corporate fees

 - + Borrowing expenses

 - + Council rates

-- Depreciation (the decline in value of depreciation assets)
+- + Depreciation (the decline in value of depreciation

+- + assets)

 - + Insurance

 - + Interest on a loan

-- + Land Tax
+- Land Tax

+- Property agent fees

-- + Repairs and maintenance - Water rates.
+- + Repairs and maintenance

+- Water rates.

-From 1 July 2017 you are no longer able to claim travel to residential rental properties relating to inspections, repairs or collecting rent .
+From 1 July 2017 you are no longer able to claim travel to residential rental properties relating to inspections, repairs or collecting rent.